ErikVeland/GlassCodeAcademy/README.md

 ### Backend Standardization
 - Migrated from Express.js to Fastify for improved performance
-- Replaced Sequelize ORM with Prisma for better type safety
+- Enhanced Sequelize ORM with better type safety
 - Implemented Redis caching for frequently accessed data
 - Standardized validation with Zod schemas